-Why we are proposing to use the TCFD framework
+Why we are using the TCFD framework

-- A8 There has been an increasing focus on climate-related risks and opportunities since the 2016 IM review.
-The TCFD framework has been widely adopted internationally to promote better understanding of climate-related risks and opportunities in both the private and public sector.
-Eight regions, including New Zealand, 87 have proposed or introduced TCFD-aligned official reporting requirements and climate-related disclosures. - A9 As most of the stakeholder feedback we have received to date on the external environment and its impact on the sectors our regulated suppliers operate in has been decarbonisation-focussed, the TCFD presents an internationally recognised (and increasingly adopted in New Zealand) method for categorising these risks and opportunities.
+- A9 There has been an increasing focus on climate-related risks and opportunities since the 2016 IM review. - A10 The TCFD framework has been widely adopted internationally to promote better understanding of climate-related risks and opportunities in both the private and public sector.
+Eight regions, including New Zealand, have proposed or introduced TCFD-aligned official reporting requirements and climate-related disclosures. - A11 Most of the stakeholder feedback we have received to date on the external environment and its impact on the sectors our regulated suppliers operate in has been decarbonisation-focussed.
+With that in mind, the TCFD presents an internationally recognised (and increasingly adopted in New Zealand) method for categorising a broad range of physical and transitional risks and opportunities related to climate change. - A12 Further, we consider the terms used in the TCFD are accessible and can be commonly understood when engaging in discussion regarding climate-related matters.
+Submissions on our draft IM Review Framework paper generally agreed with our use of TCFD terms to categorise climate-related risks and opportunities.